NOTE TO THE READER

 《道學院識》

-Here the student reads from a great concert of ancient and medieval Confucian thinkers.
+In these pages the student reads from a great concert of ancient and medieval Confucian thinkers.
 Their subtle words and broad principles, scattered across fifteen hundred years, are now gathered in a single text.
-This is referred to as “the Great Synthesis” (ji dacheng 集大成).
+Tradition calls this the Great Synthesis (ji dacheng 集大成).
 In time the Four Books supplanted the Five Classics, becoming the foundation of the educational system.
 The scholar Wing-tsit Chan said, “As a result, they have exercised far greater influence on Chinese life and thought in the last six hundred years than any other Classic,”³ an influence that extended to Korea, Japan, Vietnam, and the Southern Seas.
 Thus it is most fitting that the English-speaking world should possess a translation of this essential classic.⁴

 — Daoxue Academy 道學學堂